Madera beer brewer making hand sanitizer, filling a semi-truck every 24 hours

 FRESNO, Calif.
-(KSEE) — Riley’s Brewing in Madera is known for brews with names like Sancha, Cowlifornia, and Dropkick Molly.
+(KGPE) — Riley’s Brewing in Madera is known for brews with names like Sancha, Cowlifornia, and Dropkick Molly.

 Their newest line is not beer.
 It’s hand sanitizer.